Porto Torres: School

 The town has many state secondary schools and several state primary schools within it.
 In the urban area there is also a music school named in memory of the Italian songwriter Fabrizio De André.

-Being near the city of Sassari and thanks to the intercity lines managed by ARST, travel to the University of Sassari is very easy.
+Being near the city of Sassari, as well as, the intercity lines managed by ARST, travel to the University of Sassari is very easy.

 Libraries

 The "Antonio Pigliaru" public library is the only one in the town.